Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project02_triviaAPI/finished/backend/README.md

 >_tip_: Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.

-5. Testing
-To run the tests, run
+5. To execite the tests, run
 ```bash
 $ dropdb trivia_test
 $ createdb trivia_test